drannex42/NoPo/README.md

 NoPo - No Post, Allows you to block a specific tagged post from being seen on your tumblr homepage.
 Created by Macleod Sawyer [(link to tumblr here)](http://itsmemacleod.tumblr.com/)

+Update: If your theme currently has <code>< article ></code> in the code for posts, this method will not work till I rework it.

 ## How to Install:
 ##### 1. Go to the theme editor for your blog.
 ##### 2. Click on "Edit Theme"